 Borrowing money for community college typically isn’t much different than borrowing money for a four-year college.
 There are many student loan options to help you fund community college, ranging from subsidized/unsubsidized federal loans to private loans.

-No matter where your interests lie, you can likely find a degree program that will help you get started in that field.
-For many students, earning an associate degree at a community college opens the door to many opportunities at a lower cost than other types of schools.
-And, of course, you always have the option of transferring your credits to a four-year school if you decide to pursue your bachelor’s degree down the road.
+Everyone will likely find a degree program to help get you started in a field.
+For many students, earning an associate degree at a community college opens the door to many opportunities.
+Additionally, you always have the option of transferring your credits to a four-year school if you decide to pursue your bachelor’s degree.